 |Employee’s and employer’s contribution in 2020|

 |Under 53 and over 62||7.15%|

 |The final contribution rate of the employer may vary by several percentage points depending on the employer.|

 An employer who constantly employs people and whose wage bill for a six-month period reaches a certain limit set each year (€8,676 in 2020) is an employer with an insurance contract.

 An employer with an insurance contract arranges its employees’ pensions with a separate pension insurance.
 The insurance must be taken out in the month after the wage was paid.

 An occasional employer does not have to sign an insurance contract.
-Instead, they pay the insurance contributions to a pension insurance company of their choice by the 20th in the month after the wage was paid.
-It is possible to post the insurance contributions to many of the pension insurance companies online.
+Instead, they pay the insurance contributions to a pension insurance company of their choice.

 An occasional employer pays a fixed contribution under the Employees Pensions Act.
 In 2020, the contribution of an occasional employer is 25.3% (including the employee’s share of the contribution).